cmenscher/CitibikeDockables/README.md

 CitibikeDockables
 =================

-This Node app will return a collection of "dockable" Citibike stations ("active" status and with >= 2 open docks) within a specified geographic area.
+This Node app will return a collection of currently "dockable" Citibike stations ("active" status and with >= 2 open docks) within a specified geographic area.
 If no geographic threshold is specified, it defaults to 402.336 meters, or about 1/4 mile.

 ##Node requirements: